caddyserver/examples/hhvm/README.md

 sudo /etc/init.d/hhvm restart
 ```

-And now we have HHVM working on UNIX socket.
+And now we have HHVM working on an UNIX socket.

 ## Caddy configuration ##